quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company currently stores 5 TB of data in on-premises block storage systems.
+The company's current storage solution provides limited space for

-A company currently stores 5 TB of data in on-premises block storage systems.
-The company's current storage solution provides limited space for additional data.
+additional data.
 The company runs applications on premises that must be able to retrieve frequently accessed data with low latency.
 The company requires a cloud-based storage solution.